EdmundGoodman/edmundgoodman.github.io/content/posts/cs260_algorithms_revision_lecture.md

 ## What does CS260 mean?

-At the University of Warwick, CS260 is the module code for the "Algorithms" class on the Computer Science course {{< footnote "1" "<https://warwick.ac.uk/fac/sci/dcs/teaching/modules/cs260/>" >}}.
+At the University of Warwick, CS260 is the module code for the "Algorithms" class on the Computer Science course [^1].
 It is described on the module web-page as follows:

 > Data structures and algorithms are fundamental to programming and to understand computation.
 The purpose of this module is to provide students with a coherent introduction to techniques for using data structures and some basic algorithms, and with the tools for applying these techniques to computational problems.